Cocodog2014/thor/DevelopmentFrontend.md

   - `npm run dev:docker` copies `.env.docker` into `.env.local` and starts Vite.
   - Standalone copies: `npm run env:local` / `npm run env:docker`.
 Vite reads `.env.local` at startup, so these commands eliminate manual edits when switching between dev and Docker backends.

+> Market Sessions now inherit the same `VITE_API_BASE_URL` used by the other widgets.
+As long as you run the helper scripts above, both Futures RTD panels and the Market Session grid target the same backend URL (dev or Docker) without extra env tweaks.

 Tech Stack (Current)
 React 19